MarkQuilates/Installing-Cacti-on-Centos-6.5/README.md

 # Installing-Cacti-on-Centos-6.5

-Just follow the procedure on Cacti Installation
+Just follow the procedures on Cacti Installation